jeroentrappers/flutter_keychain/README.md

 ```

 We place it inside by using the "privateKey" key for the 32-character password, and using the "privateINV" key for the 16-character one as seen in the picture.
+Don't forget to add your .env file under flutter>assets in your pubspec.yaml file

 ## Usage